-The Church Creek drainage basin drains a total of area of nearly 5,000 acres located along the western side of the Ashley River.
-Historically the area was composed mainly of old phosphate mines and marsh areas and today is approximately 80% developed with mainly residential and some commercial development.
-The present city limits consist of the residential neighborhoods of Shadowmoss, Hickory Hill, Hickory Farms, Grand Oaks, Village Green, Forest Lakes, and Canterbury Woods.
-The Church Creek drainage facilities consist of a natural drainage channel and marsh area located between the outlet under U.S. Highway 61 and the Seaboard Systems Railroad.
-Upstream of the Seaboard Systems Railroad portions of the existing channel have been improved between Bees Ferry Road and the railroad.
+The area that flows into Church Creek today was once composed mainly of marsh and lowland hardwood forests that were ditched and converted to rice fields and phosphate mines.
+Today the lower sections of the basin are largely developed.
+The residential neighborhoods of Shadowmoss, Hickory Hill, Hickory Farms, Grand Oaks, Village Green, Forest Lakes, and Canterbury Woods fall within the Church Creek watershed.
+Church Creek passes through these neighborhoods in straightened ditches and flows down to marsh and then into the Ashley River under U.S. Highway 61 and the Seaboard Systems Railroad.
+Upstream of the Seaboard Systems Railroad, portions of the existing channel have been improved between Bees Ferry Road and the railroad.

 Significant development of the Church Creek drainage basin began in the early to mid-1970s.
 In 1986 townhomes constructed on Two Loch Drive flooded during a rain event.
 In response to this flood, Charleston County, SCDOT, and the City of Charleston combined efforts to increase the capacity of the basin's main outfall beneath the CSX railroad, adding three 72-inch culverts to the existing 66-inch culvert.

 Given the history of augmentation and alteration in the watershed, no single action or installation of a nature-based practice will resolve the flooding.
 Instead, a holistic, basin-wide suite of practices will be required.
 These include adherence to the new stormwater regulations for new development, increased water storage in the mid and upper sections of the watershed, flood-prevention improvements to stormwater pond management, and homeowner retrofits to increase water infiltration.
 The city is actively pursuing each of these solutions.